Zielona Góra: Sports

 Zielona Góra is home to many sports teams, both professional and amateur.
 Motorcycle speedway is considered the most popular sport in the city, with the local club, Falubaz Zielona Góra, being one of the most historic, successful, and well-supported teams in the country.
 The city is also represented by Zastal Zielona Góra, a basketball club that has enjoyed a period of significant success in recent years.
-In football, Lechia Zielona Góra competes in the lower tiers of the Polish league pyramid.
+In football, Lechia Zielona Góra competes in II Liga, the third tier of the Polish league pyramid.